Speed up your website with the page forecasting model

 - Prerender: This is the biggest preparation a browser can do.
 The whole page with all of its assets is pre-emptively loaded, just as if a new tab was opened in the browser.

 While prerendering seems like the most logical choice – it makes for faster browsing – caution is warranted.
 Preloading heavy pages will steal bandwidth and performance from other processes and make the user’s computer slower.
-Which is why correctly predicting the next page is so important.
+This is why correctly predicting the next page is so important.

 Putting the page forecasting model in practice

 Of course, not every visitor or visit is the same.
 As the seasons change, so does the content and offered online experience.
 Additionally, websites have the tendency to continuously develop.
 Using the Page Forecast Model, there is always a context to account for.
-Every change in the website structure or navigation can mean a change in the visitor behaviour, and in turn, in the level of accuracy of your predictions.
+Every change in the website structure or navigation can mean a change in the visitor behavior, and in turn, in the level of accuracy of your predictions.
 The practical approach to counter this is to retrain your model with new data whenever a website change occurs.
 Incremental small changes will lead to relatively quick retraining of your model, while a complete website overhaul will completely reset your data.

 Prediction accuracy is dependent on the amount of training data available.
 It also depends on the website’s structure.
-For a website that combines news with e-commerce, for example, it’s better to use two or more models to predict the behaviour per section.
+For a website that combines news with e-commerce, for example, it’s better to use two or more models to predict the behavior per section.
 And when a website with one language is offered to visitors from different countries who speak the same language, like Germany and Austria for example, it’s advisable to split into more models.

 Embrace the page forecasting model